webyrd/Barliman/README.md

 The first screenshot shows the main editor window.
 The `Scheme Definition` edit pane contains the complete (fully instantiated) and correct definition of `append`, the list concatenation function in Barliman's default "miniScheme" language.
 The edit window also contains three tests; each test contains an input expression, and the expected value of that expression.
 The `Best Guess` pane, which is not editable by the user, contains the same fully instantiated definition of `append` as in the `Scheme Definition` edit pane.

-All the text in this screenshot is black, indicating that all the information in the editor is consistent and valid.
+All the text in the editor window is black, indicating that all the information in the editor is consistent and valid.
 The definition of `append` is a valid symbolic expression (S-expression), and is indeed a syntactically valid miniScheme definition.
-The tests are also all syntactically valid, and the test expressions, and the expected values of those test expressions, are consistent.
+The test expressions and expected values are syntactically valid, and consistent with each other.

 ![append example 1 -- fully instantiated code](https://github.com/webyrd/Barliman/blob/master/screen_shots/2016_june_03/append/append01.jpg "append example 1 -- fully instantiated code")